 Try a taster here.

 This module offers the opportunity to learn the basics of the classical Greek language and is designed for students who have little or no previous experience of the language.
-The department believes that language is at the heart of the discipline and all students should, at the minimum, have a basic knowledge of one of the classical languages.

 This module will be taken by:

 - 1st Year Q800 students who have no qualification in Greek.

 - 2nd year students who want to add to try Greek after a year of Latin, or begin Greek alongside further study of Latin.
 Students will need to have completed the Latin Language module in a satisfactory manner with a minimum of 70% overall.